-Watch these amazing mammals from the Drakes Beach parking lot Friday through Monday.
+Watch these amazing mammals from the Drakes Beach parking lot.

 It’s elephant seal breeding season on the coast of California, an exciting natural phenomenon that’s iconic to our state.
 Northern elephant seals inhabit the waters from Baja California, Mexico to the Gulf of Alaska and the Aleutian Islands.
 They generally breed from December to March at Point Reyes, Año Nuevo, the Channel Islands and Piedras Blancas.

-Drakes Beach at Point Reyes will be hosting up to 600 seals through March, which may be viewed from the Drakes Beach parking lot Friday through Monday from 9am to 5pm.
+Drakes Beach at Point Reyes will be hosting up to 600 seals through March, which may be viewed from the Drakes Beach parking lot.

-Most beaches at Point Reyes will be closed to the public through March 31 so as to protect elephant seal pups during breeding season.
+Most beaches at Point Reyes, including Drakes Beach, are closed to the public from December 15 through March 31 so as to protect elephant seal pups during breeding season.
 This is also to protect members of the public from the ferocious male seals, which weigh between 3,300-5,100 pounds and measure between 13-16 feet long.

 You may find elephant seals at Point Reyes throughout the year, but it’s between December and March that they really take over the beaches.
 The adult males (known as “bulls”) arrive first so as to stake a claim and engage in bloody fights with each other to establish dominance.
 They are enormous, violent, and recognizable for their characteristic nose, which resembles an elephant’s trunk.